NihalSidhu/NihalSidhu/README.md

 # Get to Know Me

 Hello there, I'm Nihal!
 I am currently a software engineer who likes to play around with data in my free time.
 I enjoy showing stories using all different kinds of datasets.
-Some of skills and experiences that I have include:
+Some of skills and experiences that I have:

 - Data pipeline engineering in the financial regulatory reporting realm
 - Data cleaning and model development using Python data science oriented libraries